-With the latest Kung Fu Panda movie hitting screens you may already be getting requests for a Po-filled, Kung Fu-themed celebration that will be full of awesomeness!
+With the latest Kung Fu Panda arriving in cinemas on 11th March 2016 with paid previews on March 5th & 6th, you may already be getting requests for a Po-filled, Kung Fu-themed celebration that will be full of awesomeness!
 Kickstart your planning with these 20 Utterly Bodacious Kung Fu Panda Party Ideas for Kids.
 Skadoosh!

 Kung Fu Panda Decorations & Invitations